AIPS NRAO AIPS HELP file for ACCOR in 31DEC09

 spectra are averaged through the SOLUTION intervals

-If SOLINT.GE.0 then the averaging does not pay
+If SOLINT > 0, the averaging does not pay attention to

-The averaging at this case may include more than
+averaged together.
+The averaging in this case may

-So the source ID and frequency ID appeared at
+The source ID and frequency ID written to the output SN

-the output SN table is the same for the all rows of
+table is the same for the all rows of the SN table and

-Use CALSOUR = '' at CLCAL to convert such a SN table
+equal 0.
+Use CALSOUR = '' when running CLCAL to convert

-If SOLINT.LT.0 then the ABS(SOLINT) is used as the
+If SOLINT < 0, ABS(SOLINT) is used as the average

-average interval and averaging is terminating at the
+interval and averaging is terminating at the end of the

-The right source IDs and frequency IDs appear at
+scan.
+The correct source IDs and frequency IDs appear in

 the output SN table for the each averaged interval.

-CALSOUR can be used at CLCAL to select calibrators
+CALSOUR can be used in CLCAL to select calibrators in

-Because of the gaps between scan small intervals can
+this case.
+Because of the gaps between scans, small

-appear at the scan ends.
-The interval less than
+intervals can appear at scan ends.
+Intervals less than

-0.2*MIN(SOLINT, SVAN) are not recorded to the output
+0.1*MIN(SOLINT, scan length) are not recorded to the

 0 => -2 min